Absio/js-absio-secured-container/README.md

 Returns a Promise.

 Throws an Error if the `password` or `passphrase` are incorrect, the `userId` is not found, or a connection is unavailable.
-In the last case the server authentication will be attempted again automatically when any method is called requiring a connection.
+If the password is correct and a connection is unavailable, then calling `logIn()` again is not required.
+Authentication with the server will be attempted again automatically on the next call that requires it.

 Parameter   | Type  | Description
 :-----------|:------|:-----------